BaptisteBdn/docker-selfhosted-apps/traefik/README.md

 - `.env` - a file containing all the environment variables used in the docker-compose.yml
 - `docker-compose.yml` - a docker-compose file, use to configure your application’s services
-- `letsencrypt/` - a directory used to store the certificates informations
+- `letsencrypt/` - a directory used to store the certificates' information
 - `rules/` - a directory used to store traefik optional rules (TLS, IP whitelist)
 - `traefik.yml` - traefik configuration file

 Please make sure that all the files and directory are present.

-# Informations
+# Information

 Traefik has multiple ways to be configured, I will be using two of them for this guide :
 - Configuration file : Such as traefik.yml, tls.yml, ...